Note: The UK Impact Investing Market report published 16.9.24 is available here.

 All this is straightforward and undoubtedly practiced by TEN members.
 The more complex issue is what we do with our capital.
 Having worked for myself most of my career, I have no occupational pension.
 I have been building a pension pot, with about half the assets in a SIPP and half in an ISA.
 These have both been invested in a portfolio diversified across geographies and assets classes with a light ethical filter.
 They have done well and a few years ago reached the target I set as able to generate a modest pension.
 I have also used some of the capital to invest in my impact business Transcend; and to provide some loans or equity for friends involved in social enterprises and Christian ventures, usually on an informal basis.
 Results have been mixed.

 One of my most moving experiences at TBN was visiting Hagar International in Phnom Penh.
-Hagar cares of women and kids rescued from trafficking.
+Hagar cares for women and kids rescued from trafficking.
 They were a number of businesses which provided sheltered employment and training, for example, a restaurant and a contract catering business.
-I also visited Bulembu, an entire abandoned mining town in Swaziland, being brought back to life on a social enterprise model.
+I also visited Bulembu, an entire abandoned mining town in Swaziland (now Eswatini), being brought back to life on a social enterprise model.
 Swaziland has the highest HIV rate in the world and Bulembu’s particular purpose was to care for and educate AIDS orphans.

 As it happened, a TEN member in a similar situation wanted help on impact investment so I have been exploring options.
 Here are some ways forward.